ondra6ak/rssr/README.md

  * python3
  * python3-feedparser
  * python3-lxml
- * surf (only by default, you can use any web browser you want, just run `rss-read -c YOUR_WEB_BROWSER`, also write this to the `rss` shell script)
+ * surf (only by default, you can use any web browser you want, just run `rss-read` with `-c YOUR_WEB_BROWSER`, also write this to the `rss` shell script)

 Cron
 ----

-If you want to pull new articles from your feeds, use cron:
+If you want to pull new articles from your feeds automaticly, you can use cron:

 ```sh
 crontab -e